 \subsection{Participant}

 Our study was approved by the university's IRB.
 We recruited 19 participants from social media.
-All participants reported they had extensive experience with HCI/UX research, 11 participants (57.9\%) have 3-4 years experience, 7 participants (36.8\%) have 1-2 years experience, only one participant has less than one year UX experience.
-Regarding participant's AI usage in research study, the majority of participants used AI to help with simple tasks, such as coding \& writing (17, 89.5\%), literature review (7, 36.8\%), and data analysis (11, 57.9\%),.
-Notably, we found that few participants used AI for tasks that require rigor and creativity, including research ideaiton (7, 36.8\%), design prototyping (7, 36.8\%), research evaluation plan development (3, 15.8\%), and usability testing (1, 5.3\%).
+All participants reported that they had extensive experience with HCI/UX research: 11 participants (57.9\%) had 3–4 years of experience, 7 participants (36.8\%) had 1–2 years of experience, and only one participant had less than one year of UX experience.
+Regarding participants' use of AI in research studies, the majority used AI to help with simple tasks, such as coding and writing (17, 89.5\%), literature review (7, 36.8\%), and data analysis (11, 57.9\%).
+Notably, we found that few participants used AI for tasks that require rigor and creativity, including research ideation (7, 36.8\%), design prototyping (7, 36.8\%), research evaluation plan development (3, 15.8\%), and usability testing (1, 5.3\%).
 The background information of participants is shown in Appendix \ref{participants_info}.
 Each user study lasted 1.5 to 2 hours.
-Participants received 20 USD per hour as compensation in the user study.
+Participants received 20 USD per hour as compensation for the study.